The local recycling industry deals with “wish-cycling,” trade challenges and plastic bags

 Marissa Begley is in charge of marketing and communications at Millenium Recycling.
 She said the markets for things recycled like paper, plastic and cardboard are low.

-“That’s just kind of what the recycling industry does, it goes up and down, but recently China put regulations with the amount of waste they were bringing in the country,” Begley said.
+“That’s just kind of what the recycling industry does, it goes up and down, but recently China put regulations with the amount of waste they were bringing into their country,” Begley said.

 Lower markets and trade problems